ohkeenan/dotfiles/README.md

 # Dotfiles
 ==========

-Cloning this repo and running `install` will make your terminal look like mine!
+Cloning this repo and running `./install` will make your terminal look like mine!

+Use `:PlugInstall` in vim to auto download modules.

 Dotfiles uses [Dotbot][dotbot] for installation.